bigtammy1/fitlife360/backend/README.md

 - The instruction registration form should contain password
 - The user registration does not need the height and weight of the user yet, we can ask for that in their profile
-- All requests a user can make to the backend should have their token in their header like so `curl -XPOST https://fitlife360-backend.onrender.com/api/user -H "X-Token: <token>" ; echo ""` to get a user this is important but it is for the other pages
+- All requests a user can make to the backend should have their token in their header like so `curl -XPOST https://fitlife360-backend.onrender.com/api/user -H "Authorization: <token>" ; echo ""` to get a user this is important but it is for the other pages